The Midnight Man (2016 horror film): Production

 Producer Cassian Elwes first acquired the rights to a remake of the 2013 film Midnight Man, by Irish director Rob Kennedy, after seeing the film at a festival.
 Soon after, Elwes courted production designer turned director Travis Zariwny to helm the film.
 Along with Kennedy's film, Zariwny noted similarities with his own film to The Midnight Game, saying "the most terrifying thing as a filmmaker, is while I’m writing a story somebody else is making the movie that I’m writing".
 By March 2016, Lin Shaye and Robert Englund boarded the film, rounding out a cast including Gabrielle Haugh, Grayson Gabriel, Summer Howell, Keenan Lehmann, Meredith Rose, Kyle Strauts, and Michael Sirow.
 Production began that same month in Winnipeg.
 According to Zariwny, a full day of filming and $80,000 were lost during production due to a drop in the US dollar and a raise in the Canadian dollar.

 Release

-The Midnight Man first debuted in Canada on September 30, 2016.
+The Midnight Man debuted in Canada on September 30, 2016.
 The film remained dormant until IFC Midnight bought the distribution rights, setting the release date for January 22, 2018.
 The film released on VOD on January 19, 2018.

-Home Media
+Home media

 Shout Factory released the film on Blu-ray and DVD on June 5, 2018.